 system call should be implemented

-in user/module/tabletop/inspect_table.c
+in user/module/tabletop/tabletop.c

 .